-ISSUE 4: The assessed operating costs for office and retail space are inequitable and should be adjusted to reflect actual rates to \$19.00 and \$18.50 per SF respectively.
+ISSUE 2: The assessed operating costs for retail space are inequitable and should be adjusted to reflect actual rates to \$18.00 per SF like the office space.

-The Complainant along with Exhibit C1 provided the following evidence with respect to this issue:
+The Complainant stated that arguments and evidence made on this issue are the same and are brought forward from hearing number 63917.
+Therefore, the Complainant along with Exhibit C1 provided the following evidence with respect to this issue:

-• A Tenant Rent Roll listing for the subject property as of December 31, 2008 and July 1, 2008.
-The Complainant highlighted that the retail space operating costs experienced by the tenants are approximately \$19.00 per SF for some office space and \$18.50 for some retail space.
+• A Tenant Rent Roll listing for the subject property as of July 31, 2008.
+The Complainant highlighted that the retail space operating costs experienced by some of the tenants are approximately \$18.00 per SF for some retail space.

-The Respondent along with Exhibit R1 provided the following evidence with respect to this issue:
+The Respondent stated that arguments and evidence made on this issue are the same and are brought forward from hearing number 63917.
+Therefore, the Respondent along with Exhibit R1 provided the following evidence with respect to this issue:

-A table of "Class A Parking and Operating Costs, 2010", taken from a CresaPartners study.
-The table compared 41 spaces operating costs including 2 from the subject.
-The average 2010 operating costs was \$17.64 per SF.
-The subject had average operating costs of \$19.41 per SF for building #3 and \$19.01 for building #4.
-The assessment rates applied to the subject are \$18.00 per SF for office space and \$14.00 per SF for retail space.
-The subject experienced operating costs higher than this on average in 2010 and therefore the assessment operating cost rates applied to the subject are reasonable.
+A summary table of "2011 Downtown Office Operating Costs", on studies done by CresaPartners and Barclay Street Real Estate.
+The studies found that operating costs ranged from \$17.74 per SF to \$18.39 per SF.
+The assessment rates for operating costs applied to the subject are \$18.00 per SF for office space and \$14.00 per SF for retail space.